ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-grouping/index.md

     To observe, expand different levels of the data and notice when rows are read back in blocks.

-- When no grouping is active, the store is configured to use infinite scroll and only keeps two blocks of rows in the store.

-    To observe this, remove all grouping and scroll down to load more blocks.
+- When no grouping is active, the store is configured to use infinite scroll and only keeps two blocks of rows in the store.<br/><br/>To observe this, remove all grouping and scroll down to load more blocks.
 Then scroll back up to observe the initial blocks getting reloaded.

 - Clicking **Store State** will print the state of all stores to the console using the API `getServerSideStoreState()`.